 2. Do the Dutch eat raw fish?

 The herring has been frozen and then laid in salt for a couple of days to ripen the fish (soused herring).
 So, strictly speaking, it is not raw herring.

 A good raw herring must have a soft texture with a nice bite.
 It tastes and smells fresh and salty.
 It must be big and have a high percentage of fat (over 15%).
 Dutch raw herring is famous for being a remedy for hangovers.

 4. What is ‘Hollandse Nieuwe’?

-The first ‘Hollandse Nieuwe’ arrive on the market in the beginning of June.
-The first barrel of herring is officially and joyfully auctioned in a feast where everyone’s eats raw herring, the raised money going to charity.
+The first ‘Hollandse Nieuwe’ arrives on the market in the beginning of June.
+The first barrel of herring is officially and joyfully auctioned in a feast.
+The raised money on the first auctioned herring goes to charity.

 6. Is raw herring traditional food in the Netherlands?

 Yes.
 People from Holland (from the West of the Netherlands) have been eating raw herring for over 600 years.
 Traditionally, eating herring was mostly a practical matter.
 The fish is rich in nutrients and fat.
 When kept in a barrel of salt, it can be eaten all winter.